Why is it hard to stop smoking? How can those little sticks of leaves cause such hardship and have so much power?

 Everything we do, see, learn, experience and practice is stored subconsciously so it therefore follows that the habit to smoke is stored in exactly the same way as the driving habit.

-Smoking is hard to do because the subconscious cannot make that distinction of good or bad, and when you began smoking all the reasons were useful so you practiced until you got good at it and it became automatic.
+When you first started to smoke it was probably hard to do because the subconscious cannot make that distinction of good or bad, but all the reasons were useful so you practiced until you got good at it and it became automatic.
+I can remember my eyes streaming while I coughed and hurt but I put in the work and persevered until I could inhale without choking.

 Think how hard it would be to forget how to drive or to stop remembering how to cross the road.